goplus/hdq/README.md

 Then, we visit all these `a` elements, get `href` attribute value and assign it to the variable `link`.
 If link is not empty, collect it.

 At last, we return all collected links.
+Goto [tutorial/01-Links](tutorial/01-Links/links.gop) to get the full source code.